Dr Charlotte Jones

 In 2016, Charlotte received her PhD on the theorisation and medicalisation of sex from the University of Sheffield, which first inspired her interest in loneliness.
 Prior to joining the University of Exeter, Charlotte was a Research Fellow at the University of Edinburgh, working on a project on the relationship between sexuality, activism and biological citizenship in the context of HIV PrEP provision.
 Before moving to Edinburgh, she worked on the Universities Supporting Victims of Sexual Violence (USVReact) project at Brunel University, developing new education programmes for university staff responding to disclosures of sexual violence.
 She was also Research Fellow on a series of AHRC-funded projects known collectively as Around the Toilet (2015-2018), a collaboration between the University of Sheffield and Sheffield Hallam, as well as numerous other contributors, artists, and organisations.

 Dr Richard Vytniorgu

 Richard (he/him) is the Postdoctoral Research Associate on The Beat of Our Hearts.
-He is interested in narratives of wisdom and belonging, and is currently writing a book on place and gay male effeminacy.
+He is interested in narratives of wisdom and belonging, and is currently writing a book on belonging and gay male effeminacy.